Things I Wish I Knew Before My Wedding

 Do you have special dances planned with your father or mother, best friend, or significant other?

-What background music would you be playing while dinner is being served?
-Of course, you don’t want there to be awkward gaps between each song… so keep this in mind when picking out music for all parts of your day.
+What background music would you play while dinner is being served?
+Of course, you don’t want awkward gaps between each song, so keep this in mind when picking out music for all parts of your day.

 Do you want a band or DJ for the ceremony, cocktail hour, and dinner?
 Or will recorded music be enough?